poorsquinky/resume/resume.md

 - Negotiating contracts and agreements

 Project Management
-- Planning and management of complex projects
+- Planning and management of complex projects using agile and scrum methodologies